bertderbecker/scalapfui/README.md

 # scalapfui
-A work-in-progress Practical Fuctional UI DSL Interface for Scala to describe GUIs.
+A Practical Fuctional Ui Dsl Interface for Scala.

 Hardly influenced by [ScalaTags](https://github.com/lihaoyi/scalatags) and the SBT Syntax.